mdsufz/StandEnA/docs/ANNOTATION.md

 mkdir 02_annotation
 cd 02_annotation
 ```
-Note that this directory should not be within the 01_customdb/ directory but in the examples/ parent directory beside 01_customdb/.
+Note that this directory should not be within the 01_customdb/ directory but in another parent directory beside 01_customdb/.
 The directory organization is exemplified [here](../examples).

 #### Creating the custom database
 In the next step we combine the additional [downloaded proteins](CUSTOMDB.md) into a custom database.